The Kansas City Star: Knight Ridder/McClatchy (1997–2020)

 Knight Ridder's legacy is a massive $199 million, two-block long, glass-enclosed printing and distribution plant on the northeast side of the Stars landmark red brick headquarters at 1729 Grand Avenue (now Boulevard).
 The plant began printing in June 2006.
 It took nearly four years to build and is considered a major part of the effort to revitalize downtown Kansas City.
 The plant contains four 60-foot-high presses.
 On June 4, 2006, the first edition of the Star came out from the new presses with a major redesign in the sections and the logo.
 The new paper design involved shrinking its broadsheet width from 15 to 12 inches and shrinking the length from 22 3/4 to 21 1/2 inches.
-Other broadsheet newspapers across the country, including the Wall Street Journal, are moving to the smaller standard size.

 The McClatchy Company bought Knight Ridder in June 2006.

 In 2017, the Star sold its historic headquarters building at 1729 Grand Boulevard and moved its offices across McGee Street to its pressroom building.
 The Star then sold the pressroom building in 2019 and leased it back for 30 years.

 In February 2020, McClatchy filed for bankruptcy and Chatham Asset Management LLC bought it at auction.

+In March 2020, The Star moved to a six day printing schedule, eliminating its printed Saturday edition.

-On November 10, 2020, the Star reported, "Printing of The Star will move up Interstate 35 to the Des Moines Register".
+On November 10, 2020, the Star reported, "Printing of The Star will move up Interstate 35 to The Des Moines Register".